cass-community/cass-community.github.io/README.md

 #### Data structure details

 In the initial implementation of the site, we allowed multiple `short_name`s to map to the same area `name`.
-We've since changed to limit it to a 1:1 mapping so that we can have the default sort for the sw collection be by `area`.
+We've since changed to limit it to a 1:1 mapping so that we can have the default sort for the software collection be by `area`.
 Some of the processing code still supports the many-to-one mapping, but we'll eliminate that over time in favor of simpler code.

 The `name` values should be in sentence case

 #### Rendering details

-When rendering the site, use `_include/sw-areas-lookup` to access the `site.data.sw-areas` structure systematically.
+When rendering the site, use `_include/software-areas-lookup` to access the `site.data.software-areas` structure systematically.
 The function takes a specification of the `input` key, the `values` to lookup, and the key to `output` the corresponding values from.
 Any of the keys in the structure can be used as inputs or outputs (currently `short_name`, `name`, and `description`).
 Note that because of limitations of Jekyll and Liquid, the result returned is not an array, but a text string which must be converted into an array.
 The general use case looks like this:

 ```
 {% capture a %}{% include sw-areas-lookup values=values input="name" output="short_name" sep="|" %}{% endcapture %}